In this guide, we will be covering the steps you need to take to write a solid photography business plan.

 In the Corporate Image section, you will want to lay out how you plan to establish your corporate image, maintain your image, and strengthen your image.
-We dive into each of these in-depth in our Corporate Image Strategy Guide.

 Establishing your corporate image consists of creating the mission statement and sticking with it.

 Maintaining your corporate image consists of your product/service quality, meeting or exceeding expectations, and developing and maintaining connections with your publics.